blueraleigh/blueraleigh.github.io/research/index.md

 title: Michael C. Grundler
 style: main
 ---

 ## Macroevolution of discrete traits with rate heterogeneity

 ## Parsimony and likelihood

 ## The role of stasis in determining transition rate asymmetry

+A lot of macroevolution studies today rely in some way on estimating and interpreting the parameters of a stochastic process model.
+Unfortunately, it is not always straightforward to know what features of the data inform these parameter estimates, and this seems to be an under-studied area.
+I became iterested in this question while thinking about transition rates in continuous-time Markov chain (CTMC) models of character evolution.
+Transition rates estimated for these models are commonly interpreted as providing a historical description of the pattern of change from ancestor to descendant.
+In other words, if we estimate a higher transition rate from state A to state B than the reverse this must be because more change from an ancestral state of A to a derived state of B is needed to explain the data.
+My work in this area suggests otherwise.
+Instead, especially in large phylogenies, significant asymmetries in transition rates are most likely driven by asymmetries in character state stasis rather than asymmetries in character state change.
+In other words, even if nearly all change is from A to B the transition rate from B to A can be much higher than the reverse rate if most of the tree is in state B. Read more [here](https://blueraleigh.github.io/research).

 ## Macroevolutionary models for complex ecological traits